-- 1. Conduct parent meetings in schools that use local survey findings to demonstrate the preventive impact of family factors. - 2.
-Provide parent educational programs related to the impacts of alcohol and other drugs. - 3.
-Connect families to existing resources in their community. - 4.
-Initiate regular ongoing educational communications and reminders through social media, text alerts and mailings. - 5.
+- 1. Parent information evenings in schools can highlight the preventative impact of family factors using local survey findings. - 2.
+Provide parent educational programs related to the impact of alcohol and other drugs on their teen's developing brain. - 3.
+Connect families to existing family support and services in their community. - 4.
+Initiate regular ongoing information communications and reminders through social media, text alerts and mailings. - 5.
 Ensure parents can identify and access educational and treatment resources related to substance use.